|

 Within the Old Courthouse Complex, the Community Courtyard features an elevated stage for a variety of performances and festivals held here throughout the year.
 It’s also a peaceful place to sit quietly and enjoy a picnic or let the kids entertain you with an impromptu performance.

 Meanwhile, on the northern side of the Old Courthouse, the Merenj Boodja Garden features bush food plants of the six seasons of the local Wadandi Saltwater people.
-There’s information about the plants in the garden and how they were used by Aboriginal people who have lived in the region for over 60,000 years.
+Learn about the plants in the garden and how they were used by Aboriginal people who have lived in the region for over 60,000 years.

 Art Hub